Jason Kenney admits Alberta must be seen to be taking climate action to secure bank loans for oil and gas projects

 Jason Kenney may have missed it, but Lyndon Johnson's famous comment about how certain people weren't up to walking and chewing gum at the same time was an observation about their lack of intelligence, not their ability to get away with saying contradictory things at the same time.

-Alberta's premier is said to be a pretty bright guy, so presumably he understands what the Democrat from Texas had in mind when he pithily observed that Republican Congressman Gerald Ford was "so dumb he can't fart and chew gum at the same time."
+Alberta's premier is said to be a pretty bright guy, so presumably he understands what the Democrat from Texas had in mind when he pithily observed that Republican congressman Gerald Ford was "so dumb he can't fart and chew gum at the same time."

 It was a different time, so the press kindly laundered Johnson's observation to make it suitable for family newspapers.
-Both Johnson and Ford later served as president of the United States, and the kinder gentler version of LBJ's crack was the one that went down in history.
+Both Johnson and Ford later served as presidents of the United States, and the kinder gentler version of LBJ's crack was the one that went down in history.

 But Kenney, the current United Conservative Party premier of Alberta and a man very much cut from the climate-change cloth of the contemporary U.S. Republican party, seemed to have something rather different in mind when he used the phrase.